 Jilling Terraces, Matial Village, Uttarakhand

-Truly off the grid and off the beaten track, it takes more than an hour of strenuous hiking to reach Jilling Terraces (a porter will carry your luggage).
+Truly off the grid and off the beaten track, it takes about an hour and a half of strenuous hiking to reach Jilling Terraces (a porter will carry your luggage).
 You'll be amply rewarded for your exertion though!
 This graceful four-bedroom mountain home was built in 1933 by a Sanskrit scholar for his Polish wife, who was missing the cool climate of her country.
 The rooms are spread over two levels, and all have their own attached bathrooms.
 The larger ones also have separate living areas.
 There's an independent self-contained cottage with space for a family as well.
 The property is set on 45 acres of forest near Matail village, about an hour east of Nainital, and offers full-day hiking trails with village hospitality (and some with day-camping).
-Rates start from 11,800 rupees per night for a double, including all meals.
+Rates start from 11,000 rupees per night for a double, including all meals.

-Te Aroha, Dhanachuli, Uttarakhand
+Te Aroha Dhanachuli, Dhanachuli, Uttarakhand

-Te Aroha, around two hours east of Nainital, is an inspiring example of someone following their passion and turning dream into reality.
+Te Aroha Dhanachuli, around two hours east of Nainital, is an inspiring example of someone following their passion and turning dream into reality.
 A Colonial-style summer house converted into a boutique hotel, its apt name is derived from the indigenous maoris of New Zealand and means mountain of love.
 There certainly has been a lot of love put into handcrafting the exceptional Te Aroha experience.
 The owner is a collector of antiques and this is reflected throughout the house and in the quirky Flashback Cafe, where treasures and memorabilia from all over the world are on display.
 Te Aroha also has the first spa of its kind in the Kumaon region.
 You can go on picnics, treks, bicycle rides, play games, or simply relax with a book from the library.
 For real indulgence, stay in the sprawling Master Bedroom suite, in the old wing of the original summer house.
 It has a 19th century king size bed, living room with spellbinding views, study, and private garden.
 Rates start from 7,300 rupees per night for a double, plus tax.
 With all meals included, the rate is from 13,300 rupees per night.

 Oak Chalet, Mukteshwar, Uttarakhand